mar-alv/ignite-todo-list/README.md

 ```

 ##### <a id='en-storybook' style='text-decoration: none; color: inherit;'>📔 Run Storybook</a>
-Paste the command into a terminal, the project's components documentation will be accessible through this link: http://localhost:6006
+Paste the command into a terminal, the project's components documentation will be accessible through this [link](http://localhost:6006)
 ```sh
 npm run storybook
 ```